zaczap/bios201/Workshop1/README.md

 - [NA12878_R1.html](http://web.stanford.edu/class/bios201/NA12878_R1_fastqc.html)
 - [NA12878_R2.html](http://web.stanford.edu/class/bios201/NA12878_R2_fastqc.html)

 The FASTQC files can help you diagnose various issues you may have had - we will just consider adapter contamination and trimming low-quality bases today.
+To understand what all of the different FASTQC results mean, [visit this page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/).

-* :question: **What happens to the quality of sequenced bases in later cycles?**
+:question: **What happens to the quality of sequenced bases in later cycles?**

 <!-- The qualities drop off in the latter cycles -->